 Kaitlyn often thinks about her writing future, and although she doesn’t aspire to be “J.K.
-Rowling famous,” she does want to someday be someone’s favorite author.
-“I would love to come across fan art of my characters, or fan fiction written by someone who read my books and fell in love with them.”
+Rowling famous,” as she puts it, she does want to be someone’s favorite author someday.
+“I would love to come across fan art of my characters, or fan fiction written by someone who read my books and fell in love with them,” she says.

 Sounds like it’s already happening.

-Not many people can say that their proudest moment happened on Twitter, but for Kaitlyn it did.
-“Someone I didn’t even know had made a cute, silly list in a tweet that she called ‘Characters I want to wrap in a blanket and give hot chocolate to,'” she says.
-As she scanned the list, her eyes suddenly stopped in their tracks.
+Not many people can say that their proudest moment happened on Twitter, but for Kaitlyn, it did.
+“Someone I didn’t even know had made a cute, silly list in a tweet called ‘Characters I want to wrap in a blanket and give hot chocolate to,'” she recalls.
+As Kaitlyn scanned the list, her eyes suddenly stopped in their tracks.
 “Oliver—my Oliver, from The Daffodil Witch—was on her list.
 That was a big moment for me.
 I remember thinking, ‘I’m still writing this book, yet people remember my characters and have developed emotional bonds with them.'”

 “I want to inspire people,” Kaitlyn tells me.
-And I would say that by finding this much success despite life’s many challenges, she already does.
+And I would say that by finding this much success despite life’s many challenges, she’s already doing it.

 You can become one of Kaitlyn’s Fans on ChapterBuzz, and connect with her on her blog.
 The first novella in her dark, adult fantasy series, The Unseelie Prince, is available on Amazon in print and for Kindle.